serverless/serverless/docs/providers/aws/cli-reference/rollback-function.md

 serverless rollback function --name <name> --version <version>
 ```

+**Note:** You can only rollback a function which was previously deployed through `serverless deploy`.
+Functions are not versioned when running `serverless deploy function`.

 ## Options

 - `--name` or `-n` The name of the function which should be rolled-back